vaipatel97/PRODIGY_CS_02/README.md

 - **Bootstrap**: Frontend framework used for creating the responsive user interface.
 - **HTML/CSS**: Markup and styling for the web pages.

-## How It Works 🔐
+## 🔐How It Works

-1. **Upload Image**: Users upload an image file they wish to encrypt.
+1. Upload an image file to encrypt.
-2. **Enter Key/Seed**: Users provide a key or seed that will be used for encryption.
+2. Provide a key that will be used for encryption.
-3. **Encrypt Image**: The image is processed using XOR encryption and pixel swapping techniques to secure the image.
+3. Image is processed using XOR encryption and pixel swapping techniques to secure the image.
-4. **Download Encrypted Image**: Users can download the encrypted image.
+4. Download the encrypted image.
-5. **Decrypt Image**: To view the original image, users input the same key/seed to decrypt it.
+5. To view the original image, users input the same key/seed to decrypt it.

-## Installation 📥
+## 📥Installation

 ### Prerequisites